iSEngLab/AwesomeLLM4APR/README.md

 >*Authors*: Quanjun Zhang, Chunrong Fang, Yang Xie, YuXiang Ma, Weisong Sun, Yun Yang Zhenyu Chen

-## Abstract

-Automated program repair (APR) aims to fix software bugs automatically.
-With recent advances in large language models (LLMs), there has been a surge of research leveraging LLMs for APR, demonstrating remarkable performance.
-This paper provides a comprehensive survey summarizing and analyzing 226 papers from 2021 to 2024 on applying LLMs to APR.
-It categorizes popular LLMs used for APR based on model architectures (encoder-only, decoder-only, encoder-decoder), analyzes strategies for utilizing LLMs (fine-tuning, few-shot, zero-shot), and discusses specific repair scenarios benefiting from LLMs like semantic bugs and security vulnerabilities.
-Critical aspects including input prompting, open science issues, industrial adoption, and available tools are covered.
-Finally, open challenges and potential future research directions are highlighted.

 ## Contents

 - [Survey Methodology](#survey-methodology)